Mariusthvdb/custom-ui/README.md

 Also, custom-ui can not customize everything.
 Entities created in python scripts (you need to set the customization in the script itself) and entities created by several add-ons can't be touched by custom-ui.
 Eg Home Assistant Google Drive Backup, and Argon One active cooling.
 You can work around that, by creating template sensors for those entities, which you can again customize in HA ;-)

 ## Not all Lovelace cards are equal
 Lastly, not all core HA cards use the same icon handling.
-Because of that custom-ui doesn't work with [Entity card](https://www.home-assistant.io/lovelace/entity/) and [Picture-glance card](https://www.home-assistant.io/lovelace/picture-glance/).
+Because of that custom-ui doesn't work with [Entity card](https://www.home-assistant.io/lovelace/entity/) , [Button card](https://www.home-assistant.io/lovelace/button/) and [Picture-glance card](https://www.home-assistant.io/lovelace/picture-glance/).

 Thomas Loven's [Card-mod](https://github.com/thomasloven/lovelace-card-mod), which is an amazing plugin for Lovelace with many features, to the rescue.